 - A male tenured faculty member is found responsible for nonconsensual sexual intercourse involving a female student who is not in any of the professor's classes. - The investigator determines that the student was incapacitated and the responding faculty member should have known of that incapacity. - The faculty member is a full professor holding a prestigious endowed chair position. - The student and the professor had consensual sex five times after the nonconsensual incident. - The student brought the allegation shortly after the faculty member began sleeping with the student's friend.

 TRAUMA AND INVESTIGATIONS

 - Introduction to Trauma

 - Neurobiological Impact of Trauma

-- Considerations for Interviewing
+- Trauma and Interviewing

+- Trauma and Credibility

 WHAT IS TRAUMA?